 a wallet that stores your initial testnet ada balance, copied from the mainnet via the balance snapshot.
 The stake from this wallet cannot be delegated but can be transferred to and delegated from a Rewards wallet.

 fourth phase of Cardano development in which performance improvements will be integrated.

 Byzantine fault tolerance (BFT), is a property in the system that ensures there is resistance to certain types of failures.
-A BFT system can continue to operate even if some nodes fail or malicious behavior occurs in the system.
+A BFT system can continue to operate even if some nodes fail or malicious behavior occurs.

 a slot that contains a set of recent transactions on the network.
 Each block also contains data required to manage the blockchain such as an encrypted version of the previous block.
 As each block is completed, a new block is created to extend the chain.